Table of Contents

 In general, all efforts will be made to make the course as self-contained as possible.
 However, there are a couple things one can do to prepare for the course.

 First of all, although all aspects of the entire meta-analytic process will be discussed, emphasis will be placed on the analysis and interpretation step of a meta-analysis.
 Therefore, a general familiarity with how meta-analyses are conducted will help to provide a better understanding of the course contents (reading a few meta-analyses from one's field of interest would be sufficient to obtain a general impression).

 Second, some basic knowledge of statistical methods at the undergraduate level (e.g., regression, analysis of variance, hypothesis testing) will also be beneficial.
 Also, matrix algebra notation will occasionally be used to present certain equations.
 However, if you are not familiar with matrix algebra, then this is not a problem.
-We will use software anyway to carry out the computations and the most important aspect for the practitioner is the interpretation of the results (which will be covered in much detail).
+We will use software anyway to carry out the computations and the most important aspect for the applied researcher is the interpretation of the results (which will be covered in much detail).